Urolift Device Helps Patients with Benign Prostatic Hyperplasia

 Vitaly Shtulman, 65, of Delray Beach, had been dealing with urinary issues for several years.
 He had difficulty urinating and was up several times each night to use the bathroom.
 He didn’t know of any medical options to address this, so he put off a doctor’s visit.

 Like many men over the age of 45, Shtulman had a condition called Benign Prostatic Hyperplasia, or BPH.
 It is a noncancerous enlargement of the prostate gland, and the most common benign tumor found in men.
 There are a variety of treatments — from medication to major surgery — but, until recently, the choices lacked a less-invasive option.

-“Most men living with enlarged prostate symptoms take prescription medications after they’re diagnosed, but these prescriptions often don’t provide adequate relief and may cause dizziness, fatigue and sexual dysfunction,” explained urologist James Becker, MD.
+“Most men living with enlarged prostate symptoms take prescription medications after they’re diagnosed, but these prescriptions often don’t provide adequate relief and may cause dizziness, fatigue and sexual dysfunction,” explained urologist Edward Becker, MD.

 A Non-Invasive Way to Treat BPH